ILikeSaltedEgg/CanteenOrderingSystem/README.md

 ## Overview

 The **Arellano Online Canteen Ordering System** replaces the traditional walk-up canteen experience with a modern, browser-based ordering platform.
-Students log in, browse the daily menu, add items to their cart, select a pickup time, and place their order — all without standing in line.
+Students log in, browse the daily menu, add items to their cart, select a pickup time, and place their order, all in without standing in line.

 Canteen administrators get a dedicated dashboard to manage food items, monitor incoming orders, and view daily sales summaries in real time.